Celebrating Earth Day

 However, there is much more work to be done.
 According to the Earth Day Network www.earthday.org, Plastic is poisoning the ocean and land, injuring marine life and even affecting our health.
 The Earth Day Network is working to secure a future free of plastic pollution.
-They are also working to Green Our Schools in the hopes of creating healthy schools for kids to study, learn and grown.
+They are also working to Green Our Schools in the hopes of creating healthy schools for kids to study, learn and grow.
 And they also are working to Reforest the Earth, as our planet is losing 15 billion trees each year.

 Go to their Website if you are interested in Being Part of the Change.

 7 Things We’ve Learned since the last Earth Day: